Tienisto/consola/README.md

 There is a set of components that you can use to speed up the development of your command-line applications.

-The state is stored in a component.
+The state is stored in the component.
 You can draw the component by calling `Console.draw(component)`.

 ### ➤ Progress Bar